vxcall/Dainsleif/README.md

 ## Anti AFK

-This feature basically make you move randomly every 50 seconds so that you probably not gonna banned automatically I guess.
+This feature basically make you move randomly every 50 seconds so that you probably not gonna get kicked automatically I guess.

 ## FOV